For some people, the thought of climbing hills is somewhat daunting. Many people avoid hill climbing because of this.

-If you have a power meter you can measure your threshold power output for the section and watch it improve over time.
-Also, recording the total vertical meters for the week provides you with information about how much climbing you are able to do a week.
+If you have a power meter, you can measure your threshold power output for the segment and watch it improve over time.
+Also, recording the total vertical meters for the week provides you with information about how much climbing you can do a week.

-We measure the amount of vertical meters our riders do on our coaching program and set targets for them in their training plans to prepare them for road racing and recreational events.
+We measure the number of vertical meters our riders do on our coaching program and set targets for them in their training plans to prepare them for road racing and recreational events.

 So make hills your friend and use them to build strength, power and improve your cycling fitness.